ess-dmsc-dram/documents/meeting_notes/January_2017/scanning.md

 - Gather information on parameters that we need to extract from the `ParameterMap`.
 - Figure out how to deal with remaining code that moves parent components, which will now require updating `DetectorInfo`:
   - Can everything be refactored to do moves via `DetectorInfo`?
   - Identify algorithms that do this.
-Are the all covered by the `ComponentHelper` or are there other cases?
+Are they all covered by the `ComponentHelper` or are there other cases?
   - Is it possible to catch (all) such moves (similar to the attempt of accessing the `masked` parameter in the `ParameterMap` -- we throw an exception if this happens).
 - Saving scanning workspaces (`SaveNexusProcessed`).